Rue Henri Maus 19

 - MAPS: Google Maps

-Enjoy traditional pub grub : Flemish beef stew, rabbit à la gueuze, Waterzooi, Marolles meatballs, endives, vegetable mash, mussels (in season), shrimp or cheese croquettes, waffles and pancakes...
+Enjoy traditional pub food: Flemish beef stew, rabbit à la gueuze, Waterzooi, Marolles meatballs, endives, vegetable mash, mussels (in season), shrimp croquettes...

-For holding your events, a seminar, a business lunch, a family meal or just for your own pleasure, Le Falstaff and it’s staff provide you with a typical and refined Belgian bar.
+For holding your events, seminars, business lunches, family meals or just for your own pleasure, Le Falstaff and its staff provide you with a typical and sophisticated Belgian bar.

 A bit of history.

-Falstaff’s portrait has pride of place at the back of the room on the last stained glass window to combine the Breughel Flemish style with its scenes of life and Art Nouveau floral motifs.
+A portrait of Falstaff has pride of place at the back of the main room in the last stained-glass window, which is a mixture of the Flemish Brueghelian style and its scenes and Art Nouveau floral motifs.

-When you fancy a Belgian dish, head straight for the Art Déco décor and atmosphere of old-fashioned bars provided by le Falstaff.
+When you fancy a Belgian dish, head straight for the Art Déco surroundings and atmosphere of old-fashioned bars provided by le Falstaff.

 Visit our partners' webpages